immijimmi/objectextensions/README.md

     def index(self, item):
         """
         Returns all indexes containing the specified item.
-        Much lower time complexity than a typical list due to dict lookup usage
+        Much lower time complexity than in a typical list due to dict lookup usage
         """

         if item not in self.values: